Panama Retirement Information

 And life in Panama is active.
 You’ll find expat-organized activities in different towns across the country.
-They merely enhance a local landscape that features live music, outdoor adventures, English-language movies, and so much more.
+They enhance a local landscape that features live music, outdoor adventures, English-language movies, and so much more.
 You may be wondering how you’ll fill your days when you retire…but expats in Panama have found it’s impossible to get bored.

 Quality Housing & Healthcare

 Are you interested in an ocean-view condo in Panama City…a building on the beach in a coastal community…or a Swiss-style cottage in the temperate mountains?
 In Panama you’ll find a wide selection of rentals and property for sale to suit every budget and wishlist.
 Opt for a bit of pampering or live like a local in simple digs…the choice is yours.

 Healthcare in Panama is perhaps the biggest—and most pleasant—surprise for most newcomers.
 The country’s major facilities are inexpensive and modern…not to mention the many smaller clinics that offer everything from competitive dental work to free eye exams.

-Many Panamanian doctors speak English, having trained for a time in the U.S. Hospital standards, equipment, and techniques are on par with what you would find in North America or Europe.
+Many Panamanian doctors have trained in the U.S. and speak English.
+Hospital standards, equipment, and techniques are on par with what you would find in North America or Europe.
 In fact, Panama City’s major private facilities have affiliations with prestigious U.S. hospitals (and yet they charge up to 50% less for similar services).

 Ask any expat living in Panama today, and they’ll likely tell you that some of their biggest savings stem from affordable insurance—health, auto, and more.
 And then there’s the medication.
 Most drugs available in the U.S. can be found here…some of them without a prescription, which can save you even more time and money.

 Panama’s Unparalleled Pensionado Program

 In 1987, Panama’s government introduced the Pensionado program.
 To this day, it’s one of the world’s most popular retiree residence programs, with the most appealing benefits you’ll find anywhere in the world today.
-Not only does it allow pensioner expats to retire in Panama for as long as they like, but it also entitles members—or pensionados—to a wide range of money-saving discounts.
+Not only does it allow qualifying “pensioner” expats to retire in Panama for as long as they like, but it also entitles members—or pensionados—to a wide range of money-saving discounts.